nhsconnect/integration-adaptors/SCRWebService/README.md

 success response such as `GP Summary upload successful`

-Examples of the usage and interface of the SCR can be found within the integration tests directory, details are provided below:
+Examples of the usage and interface of the SCR can be found within the integration tests directory, details of the expected inputs are provided below:

 #####Headers:
 - interaction-name (required): The name of the particular interaction to send to the MHS, this is a human readable name that maps internally in the SCR Adaptor to interaction-ids, current support mappings are:
     - `SCR_GP_SUMMARY_UPLOAD` -> `REPC_IN150016UK05`